Skip to main content

 There is no safe level of lead exposure during pregnancy.
 Lead crosses the placental barrier and accumulates in fetal tissue, where it can cause permanent neurological damage, lower IQ, and behavioral problems.
 The CDC and WHO both confirm there is no established safe threshold.

-The risk is not always from your utility -- lead often leaches from older service lines and building plumbing.
-If your home was built before 1986, your pipes may contain lead solder or lead fixtures even if your water utility tests clean.
+The risk is not always from your public water system -- lead often leaches from older service lines and building plumbing.
+If your home was built before 1986, your pipes may contain lead solder or lead fixtures even if your public water system tests clean.

 Key fact: Boiling water does NOT remove lead.
 It concentrates it.
 The only residential solutions that work are certified RO filtration or NSF 53 certified pitcher filters.